Holmdel Horn Antenna: Description

-With the exception of the steel base frame, which was made by a local steel company, the antenna was fabricated and assembled by the Holmdel Laboratory shops under the direction of Mr. H. W. Anderson, who also collaborated on the design.
+Except for the steel base frame, which a local steel company made, the Holmdel Laboratory shops fabricated and assembled the antenna under the direction of Mr. H. W. Anderson, who also collaborated on the design.
 Assistance in the design was also given by Messrs.
 R. O'Regan and S. A. Darby.
 Construction of the antenna was completed under the direction of Arthur Crawford.